This is the second in a series of blog posts. Read the first part here.

 Research has shown that by providing these sound waves through headphones or speakers on both sides of your head, the human brain has a tendency to follow the exercises’ sound waves into a particular, desired brain wave pattern, which is called a frequency following response.
 As a result, each exercise would use a proprietary combination of sound wave lengths to encourage your brain to move into a desired meditative state.
 The frequency following response for binaural beats is thought to be very good for brain waves between Delta and Beta, that is 30 hertz (Hz) and below.

-TMI’s newest technology, SAM, is able to produce all of these sound waves, as well as Gamma waves at frequencies above 30 Hz to 120 Hz or more.
+TMI’s newest sound-assisted meditation technology is able to produce all of these sound waves, as well as Gamma waves at frequencies above 30 Hz to 120 Hz or more.
 Scientific research identifies Gamma with attentional awareness and whole-brain synchrony – that is, coherence across the range of brainwave frequencies and regions (when the Gamma is not part of a stress pattern in high Beta/low Gamma, e.g., the “fight, flight or freeze” response).